simon-katz/nomis-electric-clojure-mode/README.md

 For Electric v3:

-- Currently `binding` is handled the same as `let`.
-Is that correct?

 - I still need to finish going through the Electric v3 tutorial.
 I think I may want to add understanding of the contents of the `hyperfiddle.electric-forms3` namespace, or at least some of it.

+- I'm not sure that `binding` is handled correctly.

-- Quite possibly other things that I haven't realised yet.
+- Almost certainly other things that I haven't realised yet.

 # Contributing